sirius-ms/sirius/README.md

 this information as input for other tools like FingerID or MAGMa to identify the 2D structure of the measured compound.
 For this purpose you can also use the SIRIUS library directly, instead of the command line interface.
-See *SIRIUS Java Library*.
+See SIRIUS Java Library.

 Since Sirius 3.1 our software ships with an **user interface**.
 The user interface, however, have to be downloaded separately.
 If you want to use